 You should also use UV bulbs during the evening and in winter when there isn’t enough sunlight.
 While choosing a UV bulb, make sure you get a quality UV bulb that emits UV-B light and is durable.
 Usually, UV bulbs aren’t that powerful, so you need to light them for 10-12 hours during winter to gain enough UV light for your turtle.

 I’ve switched from the classic two-bulb setup to mercury vapor bulbs, which emit both UVA and UVB lights.
-Since I have separate basking spots for all my turtles, one-bulb setup definitely saves space.
+Since I have separate basking spots for all my turtles, a one-bulb setup definitely saves space.

 This bulb comes with a 6000-hour lifespan and a six-month warranty.
 But I haven’t ran into any problem with the bulb so far.
 Just make sure that you don’t position the bulb too near or too far from the basking spot.